 Graduation - an S/M/WBE firm permanently graduates from the District's S/M/WBE program when it meets the criteria for graduation set forth in Section (7) of the Standard Operating Procedures for this Policy.
 A firm's graduation or temporary suspension from participation as an S/M/WBE firm in the SDOP does not necessarily affect its eligibility to be recertified and to participate in the District's SDOP policy as an S/M/WBE.
-Graduated S/M/WBE firms shall be eligible to apply for S/M/WBE re-certification following the expiration of the two-year period immediately following graduation.
-Such application for S/M/WBE re-certification shall only be granted on condition that the graduated S/M/WBE firm presents documentation as required by the SDOP that establishes that the S/M/WBE firm's annual revenues and number of employees have fallen below the SBA's small business size standards for the relevant industry for two consecutive years of the post-graduation period.
+Graduated S/M/WBE firms shall be eligible to apply for S/M/WBE two-year transitional renewal immediately following graduation.
+Such application for S/M/WBE two-year transitional renewal shall only be granted on condition that the graduated S/M/WBE firm presents documentation as required by the SDOP that establishes that the S/M/WBE firm's annual revenues and number of employees is below the SBA's small business size standards for the relevant industry.
 An S/M/WBE firm permanently graduates from the SDOP when it meets the criteria for graduation as set forth in Section (7) of the Standard Operating Procedures for this Policy.
 However, a graduated M/WBE firm may continue to participate in and benefit from other race-neutral, non-industry-specific remedies of the SDOP policy as described in Section D of this Policy.